amd/aocl-crypto/lib/compat/ipp/README.md

-# Instructions to Build/Use ippcp plugin
+# Instructions to Build/Use IPP-CP plugin

-<span style="color:red">Warning : This document is still under construction, please read the details below carefully as it might be little ambiguous.</span>

 ## Building